Randy Cunneyworth: Hartford Whalers (1989–1994)

 Cunneyworth finished the 1989–90 season with the Hartford Whalers, where in 43 games, he scored nine goals and 18 points, helping the Whalers qualify for the playoffs.
 In four playoff games, Cunneyworth was held pointless, as the Whalers lost to the Boston Bruins in the Adams Division semi-finals.

-He suffered through an injury plagued 1990–91 season (broken leg/ankle injuries) after being hit by an Ulf Samuelsson shot during Hartford's December 21, 1990 game at Montreal.
-Appearing in only 32 games for the Whalers, scoring nine goals and 14 points, as the team reached the playoffs once again.
+Cunneyworth suffered through an injury-plagued 1990–91 season (broken leg/ankle injuries) after being hit by an Ulf Samuelsson shot during Hartford's December 21, 1990 game at Montreal.
+Appearing in only 32 games for the Whalers, he scored nine goals and 14 points, as the team reached the playoffs once again.
 Cunneyworth played in only one playoff game, getting no points, as the Whalers were once again eliminated by the Boston Bruins in the first round.

-In a preseason game, Cunneyworth recorded a third-period hat-trick.
+In a preseason game, Cunneyworth recorded a third-period hat trick.
 Injuries continued to take a toll during the 1991–92 season (ankle injury/back strains), as Cunneyworth played in 39 games with Hartford, scoring seven goals and 17 points, helping the Whalers reach the playoffs for the third consecutive season.
-In seven playoff games, Cunneyworth had three goals (tied for team lead) as Hartford lost to the Montreal Canadiens in the first round of the post-season.
+In seven playoff games, Cunneyworth had three goals (tied for team lead) as Hartford lost to the Montreal Canadiens in the first round of the postseason.

-A healthier Cunneyworth playing under coach Paul Holmgren for 1992–93 saw spot duty and was often a healthy scratch.
-In 39 games, he scored five goals and nine points.
-Hartford failed to reach the playoffs.
-Earned 27 minutes in penalties in a game against Pittsburgh on December 4, 1993, in which Cunneyworth instigated a line brawl that featured a fight between Cunneyworth and Markus Naslund.
+A healthier Cunneyworth, playing under coach Paul Holmgren in 1992–93, saw spot duty and was often a healthy scratch.
+In 39 games, he scored five goals and nine points, as Hartford failed to reach the playoffs.
+He earned 27 minutes in penalties in a game against Pittsburgh on December 4, 1993, in which Cunneyworth instigated a line brawl that featured a fight between Cunneyworth and Markus Näslund.

 In 1993–94, playing full-time under new coach Pierre McGuire, Cunneyworth appeared in 63 games with Hartford, scoring nine goals and 17 points.
-On March 11, 1994, with the Whalers well out of the playoff hunt, Whalers GM Paul Holmgren traded Cunneyworth, Gary Suter and the Whalers third round pick in the 1995 NHL Entry Draft to the Chicago Blackhawks for Frantisek Kucera and Jocelyn Lemieux.
+On March 11, 1994, with the Whalers well out of the playoff hunt, Whalers GM Paul Holmgren traded Cunneyworth, Gary Suter, and the Whalers third-round pick in the 1995 NHL Entry Draft to the Chicago Blackhawks for Frantisek Kucera and Jocelyn Lemieux.

 Chicago Blackhawks (1994)

 Cunneyworth finished the 1993–94 season with the Chicago Blackhawks, where in 16 games, he scored four goals and seven points, as the Blackhawks made the playoffs as the sixth seed in the Western Conference.
-Cunneyworth played in six playoff games with Chicago, getting no points, as the Blackhawks lost to the Toronto Maple Leafs in the first round of the post-season.
-Played in the last NHL game ever played in Chicago Stadium.
+Cunneyworth played in six playoff games with Chicago, getting no points, as the Blackhawks lost to the Toronto Maple Leafs in the first round of the postseason.
+He played in the last NHL game ever in Chicago Stadium.

-After the season, Cunneyworth elected free agency.
+After the season, Cunneyworth elected to pursue free agency.
 On July 15, 1994, he signed a contract with the Ottawa Senators.